Sonic Frontiers: Music

 Tomoya Ohtani was the lead composer and sound director for Frontiers.
 In accordance with the tone, the Frontiers soundtrack is less upbeat and is "focused more on helping to create a mysterious feeling surrounding the islands".
-Ohtani composed the main theme, "I'm Here", with vocals and lyrics by Merry Kirk-Holmes.
+Ohtani composed the main theme, "I'm Here", with vocals and lyrics by Merry Kirk-Holmes of To Octavia.
 The song plays during the battle against Supreme, with the vocal track playing in its second phase.
-Sleeping with Sirens vocalist Kellin Quinn appears on the prior Titan battle themes; "Undefeatable" (Giganto), "Break Through It All" (Wyvern) and "Find Your Flame" (Knight), and vocalist and producer Tyler Smyth of DangerKids features on the latter track.
-Japanese rock band One Ok Rock wrote and performed one of the three ending themes, "Vandalize", which also appears on their tenth studio album Luxury Disease.
-The other two ending themes are "Dear Father" and "One Way Dream", performed by Quinn Barnitt and Nathan Sharp respectively.
-Additional music for the game was written by Kenichi Tokoi, Takahito Eguchi, Rintaro Soma, Kenji Mizuno, Kanon Oguni, and Hiroshi Kawaguchi.
+Sleeping with Sirens vocalist Kellin Quinn appears on the prior Titan battle themes: "Undefeatable" (Giganto), "Break Through It All" (Wyvern), "Find Your Flame" (Knight), with vocalist and producer Tyler Smyth of DangerKids featured on the third track.
+"Another Story" exclusively includes both an orchestral version of "I'm Here" and a heavier remix called "I'm Here – Revisited", with re-recorded vocals by Quinn, both of which play in the revamped The End battle.
+Japanese rock band One Ok Rock wrote and performed a censored version of one of the four ending themes, "Vandalize", which also appears on their tenth studio album Luxury Disease, albeit being the uncensored version.
+The other three ending themes are "Dear Father", "One Way Dream" and "I'm with you – Vocal ver.", performed by Quinn Barnitt, Nathan Sharp and Gaby Borro respectively, the latter of which also only appears in "Another Story".
+Additional music for the game was written by Kenichi Tokoi, Takahito Eguchi, Rintaro Soma, Kenji Mizuno, Kanon Oguni, and Hiroshi Kawaguchi, with additional vocals from Japanese singer YURI and Japanese-American singer Seann Bowe.
 The soundtrack album, Stillness & Motion, was released on December 7, 2022.
 It features 150 tracks spanning 6 hours and 37 minutes, making it the longest in the series.
 The soundtrack album debuted in the top 10 for the US Spotify chart a week after it was released.

+An additional soundtrack album titled Paths Revisited, consisting of 46 tracks, was released on October 2, 2023 digitally, four days after the release of the game's third major update.
+A physical version released on November 15, 2023.